Campus activity: IMPACTS modular surge facility testing at Vanderhoef Lawn

 (SACRAMENTO)

-The Vanderhoef Lawn will be closed from Wednesday, May 15, through Sunday, May 19, for a modular surge facility testing exercise.
+The Vanderhoef Lawn will be closed Sunday, April 13, through Friday, April 25, for a modular surge facility testing exercise.
 This exercise will not impact any traffic or pedestrian routes.

 Map of the IMPACTS project location.

-The Improving Modular Patient Admission Capacity Through Scalable Solutions (IMPACTS) project will create a temporary Modular Surge Facility (MSF) on the UC Davis Health campus for logistical testing purposes only – no patient care is involved.
-The project, sponsored by the Department of Defense (Defense Health Agency), will test rapid mechanisms designed to increase national patient care capacity and medical surge capability at scale.
+The Improving Modular Patient Admission Capacity Through Scalable Solutions (IMPACTS) project will be testing interoperability between medical shelters from different vendors.
+The project, sponsored by the Department of Defense (Defense Health Agency), conducts tests of rapid mechanisms designed to increase national patient care capacity and medical surge capability at scale.

 IMPACTS is a pilot program that partners with the National Disaster Medical System.
 The Department of Emergency Medicine is leading this project, and numerous other UC Davis Health patient care and operations departments are participating and supporting it.